JingQinlab/GSO/README.md

 # Acknowledgements

-This work was supported by National Natural Science Foundation of China (41606143) awarded to JQ, research grants from Research Grants Council, Hong Kong (17121414M), startup funds from Mayo Clinic, USA (Mayo Clinic Arizona and Center for Individualized Medicine) to JW, National Natural Science Foundation of China (11871347), and Natural Science Foundation of Guangdong (2019A1515011917, 2020B1515310008) to YH, and National Science Council of Taiwan (MOST 102-2115-M-039-003-MY3) to JCY.
+This work was supported by National Natural Science Foundation of China (41606143) awarded to JQ, research grants from Research Grants Council, Hong Kong (17121414M), startup funds from Mayo Clinic, USA (Mayo Clinic Arizona and Center for Individualized Medicine) to JW, National Natural Science Foundation of China (11871347), Natural Science Foundation of Guangdong (2019A1515011917, 2020B1515310008) to YH, and National Science Council of Taiwan (MOST 102-2115-M-039-003-MY3) to JCY, and China Postdoctoral Science Foundation Grant (2019TQ0397) to RWTL.

 # Contact